Grab your camera and follow the geotags

 “I begin by deconstructing the fundaments of architecture, reassembling them to create kaleidoscopic, geometric images, each one built with a graphic sensitivity and a surreal skew”

 He combines illustration with digital techniques, creating something unique.
-Sam has created two exclusive prints for Greyscape and we’re debuting the first one here in time for the holidays.
+Sam has created an exclusive print for Greyscape which you can check out here

 Who inspires you?